-Although Phoenix still holds the title of Resort Capital of Arizona, Tucson is not far behind, and this city's resorts boast much more spectacular settings than most comparable properties in Phoenix and Scottsdale.
-As far as nonresort accommodations go, Tucson has a wider variety than Phoenix -- partly because there are numerous bed-and-breakfast inns both in historic neighborhoods and in the desert on the outskirts of the city.
-The presence of two guest ranches within a 20-minute drive of Tucson also adds to the city's diversity of accommodations.
+Phoenix still holds the title of Resort Capital of Arizona, but Tucson isn’t far behind—and Tucson resorts boast much more spectacular settings than their rivals in Phoenix and Scottsdale.
+As far as non-resort accommodations go, Tucson has a wider variety than Phoenix, with a better stock of bed-and-breakfast inns both in historic neighborhoods and in the desert outskirts, and two guest ranches within a 20-minute drive.
 Business and budget travelers are well served with all-suite and conference hotels, as well as plenty of budget chain motels.

-At the more expensive hotels and resorts, summer rates, usually in effect from May to September, are often less than half what they are in winter.
-Surprisingly, temperatures usually aren't unbearable in May or September, which makes these good times to visit if you're looking to save money.
+Seasons — Tucson hotels and resorts experience wide fluctuations in rates from season to season.
+At the more expensive hotels and resorts, summer rates (usually in effect from May to September), are often less than half what they are in winter.
+Considering that temperatures usually aren’t unbearable May and September, those are good months to visit if you’re looking to save money.
 When making late-spring or early-fall reservations, always be sure to ask when rates are scheduled to go up or down.
-If you aren't coming to Tucson specifically for the winter gem and mineral shows, then you'll save quite a bit if you avoid the last week in January and the first 2 weeks in February, when hotels around town generally charge exorbitant rates.
+You’ll save quite a bit if you avoid the last week in January and most of February, when the winter gem and mineral shows are in town and hotels generally charge premium rates.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.